back to the MAIN INDEX

 Have another drop.
 Hey, what are you doing?

-Slow down, don't drink it all.
+Slow down, don't drink it all up.

-Instead of drinking so immoderately,
+Instead of drinking like a fish,

 Tell me, do you know